KBNLresearch/iromlab/readme.md

 ISO images are verified using [Isolyzer](https://github.com/KBNLresearch/isolyzer).
 Audio files are checked for errors using [shntool](http://www.etree.org/shnutils/shntool/) (WAV) or [flac](https://xiph.org/flac/).

 The disc images/rips are saved in a simple batch structure.
-Each batch contains a batch manifest, which is a comma-delimite text file with basic information about each carriers, such as:
+Each batch contains a batch manifest, which is a comma-delimited text file with basic information about each carriers, such as:

 - An identifier that links to a record in the KB catalogue.
 - A serial number (because carriers may span multiple volumes).